PrincetonUniversity/removing_tedium/08_automatic_data_analysis/README.md

 **Step 1: Create an alias your local machine**

 The first step is to create an alias on your local machine (e.g., laptop) which will use `ssh` to run a script on tigressdata.
-To do this, on a Mac edit `~/.bash_profile` while on Linux modify `~/.bashrc`.
-Add this alias:
+To do this, on a Mac edit `~/.bash_profile` while on Linux modify `~/.bashrc`:

 ```bash
 alias myplots='ssh aturing@tigressdata "/scratch/gpfs/aturing/autoscripts/main.sh"'
 ```

+It is assumed that you are suppressing Duo and using SSH keys as described earlier.

 **Step 2: Create the main.sh script on tigressdata**